Descriptions

 Courses:

-Prior to the commencement of Physical Training 1, students undergo a physical abilities test.
+During Physical Training 1, students undergo a physical abilities test.
 The test standards are the same as those used by industry for pre-employment hiring purposes.
 The results direct the structure of the physical fitness training plan in this course.
-All students participate in 4 workouts per week, 2 resistance training workouts.
+All students participate in 4 workouts per week, 2 resistance training workouts and 2 cardiovascular workouts.

 Courses: